Scaffolding is an essential part of the construction industry as it provides a stable work platform for working at varying heights.

 Injured on the job?
 Shine Lawyers can help

-If you’ve suffered a scaffolding injury at work, our workers compensation lawyers can help you to understand your legal rights and access the compensation you deserve on a No Win, No Fee basis.
+If you’ve suffered a workplace scaffolding injury, our workers' compensation lawyers can help you to understand your legal rights and access the compensation you deserve on a No Win, No Fee* basis.

-We can provide advice wherever you’re most comfortable; whether it’s at home, in one of our local offices, or over a video or telephone call.
+In an obligation-free meeting, we can provide legal advice relevant to your injury circumstances wherever you’re most comfortable - at home, in one of our local offices, or over a video or telephone call.

 To get started, use our free online claim checker below, or speak to one of our experts over the phone for a no-obligation chat.